rbrobots/pmb2_stopping_distance/README.md

 These can be modified by editing the 'execute_test_scripts' function in stopping_distance.py

 The data_recorder node subscribes to 'stop_dist_data' published from pmb2_automation node.
-Data is collected formatted and written to a csv file stored in the 'log' folder
+Data is collected formatted and written to a csv file stored in the 'log' folder.

 Each scenario has the following logic:
 * While robot odometry has not reached desired velocity, continue sending desired velocity